-- A. As at December 31, 2019 and 2018, the maximum exposure amount to credit risk was its carrying amount. - B. The Group has no financial assets at amortized cost pledged to others. - C. Information relating to credit risk is provided in Note 12(2).
+- B. As at December 31, 2020 and 2019, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the financial assets at amortized cost held by the Group was \$182,715 and \$0, respectively. - C. Details of the Group's financial assets at amortized cost pledged to others as collateral are provided in Note 8. - D. Information relating to credit risk is provided in Note 12(2).